openstack/ironic/doc/source/admin/drivers/ansible.rst

 Features
 --------

-Similar to deploy interfaces relying on `Ironic Python Agent`_, this deploy interface also depends on the deploy ramdisk calling back to ironic API's ``heartbeat`` endpoint.
+Similar to deploy interfaces relying on :ironic-python-agent-doc:`Ironic Python Agent (IPA) <>`, this deploy interface also depends on the deploy ramdisk calling back to ironic API's ``heartbeat`` endpoint.